 2. High in Filling Fiber

 You get 2 grams of fiber per peach—half of which is soluble fiber, the other half insoluble.
-According to the Mayo Clinic, soluble fiber helps keep blood sugar levels steady; insoluble eases digestion.
+According to the Mayo Clinic, soluble fiber helps keep blood sugar levels steady while insoluble fiber eases digestion.
 And overall, high fiber foods tend to be more filling, so you’re likely to feel fuller longer.
-Research published in The Lancet found that eating 25 to 30 grams of fiber per day can help you lose weight, as well as help reduce blood pressure and blood sugar levels.
+Research, published in The Lancet, found that eating 25 to 30 grams of fiber per day can help you lose weight, as well as help reduce blood pressure and blood sugar levels.

 3. Packed with Water

 A peach is 88% percent water—making it a low-energy-dense food.
 Energy density is the number of calories (or energy) in a specific amount of food, according to the Mayo Clinic.
 High energy density means a lot of calories in a little food; low energy density is the opposite—few calories in a lot of food.
 High water content in fruits, like peaches, help provide volume and weight so you feel fuller on less calories.

 This fuzzy fruit is a good source of vitamin C, which helps boost your immune system, and vitamin A that promotes healthy vision.
 It also contains potassium (that’s good for your heart), iron, and antioxidants—plant compounds that help protect your body against aging and disease.
 The riper the fruit, the more antioxidants it contains, according to Plant Foods for Human Nutrition.